juliuspleunes4/bachelorThesis/README.md

     - `test_value`: The test statistic value (float).
     - `operator`: The operator used in the reported p-value (`=`, `<`, `>`).
     - `reported_p_value`: The numerical value of the reported p-value (float).
+    - `epsilon`: Only applicable for Huynh-Feldt corrections (float).
+If not applicable, set to `None`.
     - `tail`: `'one'` or `'two'`.
 Assume `'two'` unless explicitly stated.

+5. **Apply statistical correction (if applicable)**: Currently, the script can only account for Huynh-Feldt corrections.
+It automatically applies this correction when the following conditions apply:
+    - `test_type` == `f`.
+    - `epsilon` is not `None`.
+    - `df1` & `df2` are `integers`.

+    If there is an `epsilon` value reported, but `df1` & `df2` are not `integers`, this could imply the degrees of freedom have already been multiplied by the `epsilon` value.
+Therefore, the script does not apply the correction again.

-5. **p-Value calculation**: The `calculate_p_value` method calculates a valid range of p-values (lower, upper).
+10. **p-Value calculation**: The `calculate_p_value` method calculates a valid range of p-values (lower, upper).

-7. **Consistency checking**: The `compare_p_value` method checks the reported p-value falls within the range of the valid p-values (lower, upper).
+11. **Consistency checking**: The `compare_p_value` method checks the reported p-value falls within the range of the valid p-values (lower, upper).
 The script also makes a distinction between _gross inconsistencies_ and _regular inconsistencies_.

-8. **Processing results**: After extraction and testing, the results are added into a DataFrame and printed.
+12. **Processing results**: After extraction and testing, the results are added into a DataFrame and printed.
 Each test is displayed in a separate row with the following column headers:

    - `Consistent`: Indicates whether the reported p-value falls within the valid recalculated range (`Yes` for consistent, `No` for inconsistent).
    - `APA Reporting`: Displays the correct APA reporting of the detected test, regardless of how the test is reported in the context.